mikemybytes/junit5-formatted-source/README.md

 └─ 3 + 4 = 7 ✔
 ```

-Of course, `junit5-formatted-source` can do even more!
+Of course, _JUnit 5 FormattedSource_ can do even more!

 ## Installing

 Requirements:
 - Java 11+
-- JUnit 5.8.2+
+- JUnit 5.8.0+

 Maven/Gradle artifacts: coming soon!